Meet Kirmada

 Ok, ok, so you were expecting something a bit more dramatic, but come on, give us a break, this is a true story.

-Browser Tab Hell, for those who haven’t experienced it (yeah, right!), is the term we coined to describe that peculiar tendency to end up with hundreds of browser tabs open, forcing you to open more browsers, fill those browsers with tabs, create profiles with their own browsers crammed to bursting with tabs, until the day comes where you have so many tabs open sapping your productivity and ability to focus, you start to smell the sulphur and feel flames licking at your feet as yet another floats by, missed.
-This is Browser Tabs Hell.
+Browser Tab Hell, for those who haven’t experienced it (yeah, right!), is the term we coined to describe that peculiar tendency to end up with hundreds of browser tabs open, forcing you to open more browsers, fill those browsers with tabs, create profiles with their own browsers crammed to bursting with tabs, until the day comes where you have so many tabs open, all sapping at your productivity and killing your ability to focus, you start to smell the brimstone and feel flames licking at your feet as yet another opportunity floats by, missed.

-As a web agency with many clients, any one of us was always working on a primary project while supporting several others.
 This meant having tabs open, and keeping them open for when they were needed, and trying to remember what they were all for, and opening up new ones with every phone conversation and email.

 It occurred to Adam that it would be cool if he could just have what he needed on the screen at any one time, then when he needed to switch focus to a different client for a moment, just swipe everything off the screen and replace it with another client.